Actual exchange rates (AER)

 Tier 1 capital resources

-Tier 1 capital in accordance with the classification of tiering capital under the GWS framework which reflects the different local regulatory regimes along with guidance issued by the Hong Kong IA.
+Tier 1 capital in accordance with the classification of tiering capital under the GWS framework, which reflects the different local regulatory regimes along with guidance issued by the Hong Kong IA.

 Time value of options and guarantees (TVOG)